mohidulislam23/Online-Book-Library-Application-v-1.0/README.md

 | :-------- | :------- | :------------------------- |
 | `email, password` | `JSON` | Permitted for all |

+*** Authentication token will be generated in the Body of api software terminal

 #### Show book list